cite-architecture/mdocho2/README.md

 # mdocho2
-Work with markdown texts under the OHCO2 model
+Work with documents in markdown under the OHCO2 model.